RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 candefine howthese services canbe runtogetherinanenvironment.
 III.
 Run : The last step is to run the Docker Container.
 We use docker-compose up to start and run the application.

-72. What is Pluggable Storage Driver architecture in Docker based containers?
+**72. What is Pluggable Storage Driver architecture in Docker based containers?**

 Docker storage driver is by default based on a Linux file system.
 But Docker storage driver also has provision to plug in any otherstorage driverthat canbe used for our environment.
 In Pluggable Storage Driver architecture, we can use multiple kinds of file systems in our Docker Container.
 In Docker info commandwe cansee theStorage Driverthatisset onaDockerdaemon.
 We can even plug in shared storage systems with the Pluggable Storage Driver architecture.

-73. What are the main security concerns with Docker based containers?
+**73. What are the main security concerns with Docker based containers?**

 Docker based containers have folowing security concerns:
 I. Kernel Sharing : In a container-based system, multiple containers share same Kernel.
 If one container causes Kernel to go down, it wil take down al the containers.
 In a virtual machine environment we do not have this